A Reconfigured Wheel-Legged Robot for Enhanced Steering and Adaptability: METHOD

 \subsubsection{Overview}

 As illustrated in Fig.~\ref{fig:system_framework}, the software architecture is composed of two sequential phases to realize robust locomotion control on our wheel-legged robot.
-In Phase $\mathrm{I}$, training is conducted in simulation using Isaac Gym~\cite{makoviychuk2021isaac}, where the robot’s state is described by joint velocity, joint position, angular velocity, gravitational force, and the previous action.
-These inputs are processed by the HIM, which integrates an encoder-based state representation with a customized reward function.
+In Phase $\mathrm{I}$, training is conducted in Isaac Gym~\cite{makoviychuk2021isaac}, where the robot’s state is described by joint velocity, joint position, angular velocity, gravitational force, and the previous action.
+These inputs are processed by HIM, which integrates an encoder-based state representation with a customized reward function.
 The policy network is then optimized via PPO, providing target wheel velocities and joint positions as output commands.
-In Phase $\mathrm{II}$, the learned policy is first validated in MuJoCo~\cite{todorov2012mujoco}, allowing for refined fine-tuning under more realistic dynamics.
+In Phase $\mathrm{II}$, the learned policy is first fine-tuned in MuJoCo~\cite{todorov2012mujoco} under more realistic dynamics.
 Subsequently, the final policy is deployed onto the real robot.
-Hardware feedback—including signals from the IMU and motor encoders are continuously fed into the control policy, which runs on an embedded compute unit.
-By continuously sending real-time torque commands, the robot achieves smooth sim-to-real transitions and robust performance in physical environments.
+Hardware feedback—including signals from the IMU and motor encoders are fed to the policy, which runs on an embedded compute unit.
+By sending real-time torque commands, the robot achieves smooth sim-to-real transitions and robust performance in physical environments.